dssg/MLinPractice/README.md

 ## Projects and Deliverables
 Broadly, the course will be divided into two modules: 1) applied end-to-end machine learning pipelines, 2) Key considerations when building ML systems in practice, such as interpretability, fairness, uncertainty quantification, privacy, MLOps.
 Throughout the course, students will work in groups of 4 on an applied project based on a real-world problem to explore the ideas and methods covered in each module in detail.
-During the project, students will be responsible for several key
+During the project, students will be responsible for several key deliverables:
-deliverables:

   - Throughout the first module (covering applied ML pipelines), groups will submit short project update assignments weekly, anbd iterate based on feedback from the instructors.

   - At the end of the first module, there will be a take-home midterm exam focused on the concepts and skills emphasized in this portion of the course.

-  - During the second half, each group will pick one topic (among a few choices) and implement that into their project and present their results (through a short write-up and a team presentation).
+  - During the second half, each group will pick one topic (among a few choices listed below and chosen collaboeratively with the class), implement that into their project, and present their results (through a short write-up and a team presentation).

 ### More details about the class project